Bridgeman Downs

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Bridgeman Downs had a median taxpayer income of $62,501 and an average income of $82,027 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-These figures are among the highest in Australia, compared to Greater Brisbane's median income of $55,645 and average income of $70,520 in the same period.
-Based on Wage Price Index growth of 11.71% from financial year 2022 to March 2025, estimated current incomes are approximately $69,820 (median) and $91,632 (average).
-Census data shows household, family, and personal incomes in Bridgeman Downs rank highly nationally, between the 85th and 96th percentiles.
-The $4000+ income bracket dominates with 31.5% of residents (3,808 people), unlike regional trends where 33.3% fall within the $1,500 - $2,999 range.
-A substantial proportion of high earners (47.6%) have incomes above $3,000 per week, indicating strong economic capacity throughout the area.
-After housing costs, residents retain 88.0% of their income, reflecting strong purchasing power, and the area's SEIFA income ranking places it in the 9th decile.
+Bridgeman Downs' median taxpayer income was $62,501 with an average of $82,027 according to AreaSearch's postcode level ATO data for financial year 2022.
+This is amongst Australia's highest incomes, contrasting with Greater Brisbane's median income of $55,645 and average income of $70,520.
+By September 2025, estimated median income would be approximately $71,245 and average income $93,503 based on a 13.99% Wage Price Index growth since financial year 2022.
+Census data shows Bridgeman Downs' incomes rank highly nationally, between the 85th to 96th percentiles for households, families, and individuals.
+The $4000+ income bracket dominates with 31.5% of residents (3,808 people), unlike regional trends where 33.3% fall within the $1,500 - 2,999 range.
+A substantial proportion of high earners (47.6% above $3,000/week) indicates strong economic capacity throughout Bridgeman Downs.
+After housing costs, residents retain 88.0% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income